bbauska/Anti-Project2025/anti.md

 coverage under employee-sponsored benefit plans.
 ERISA should not be allowed to trump states’ ability to protect innocent human life in the womb.
 Congress and DOL should clarify that ERISA does not preempt states’ power to restrict abortion, surrogacy, or other anti-life ‘benefits.’”
-[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]
+[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

-Project 2025 wants increased surveillance on abortion and the withholding of funds to states that do not report explicit details on abortion procedures and the mother.
+<p>Project 2025 wants increased surveillance on abortion and the withholding of funds to states that
+do not report explicit details on abortion procedures and the mother.
 “Data Collection.
 The CDC’s abortion surveillance and maternity mortality reporting systems are woefully inadequate.
 CDC abortion data are reported by states on a voluntary basis, and California, Maryland, and New Hampshire do not